 The Board identifies areas of continuing education on corporate governance topics they require.
 To keep the Board and key officers well-informed of governance-related developments, regular annual education programs are conducted in coordination with SM Investments Corporation and training providers duly accredited by the SEC.
-The Company plans to improve its corporate governance through these continuing education programs by applying appropriate and reasonable learnings to have a more effective and efficient policies.
+The Directors and key officers of the Company had their annual training in 2023 as shown below: